 Billed as one of London’s trendiest and most creative neighbourhoods, you’ll be hard pressed to ever find yourself bored when in Peckham.
 The home of Del Boy, John Boyega, Giggs and Florence and the Machine, this cherished pocket of South-East London is certainly popular, and for good reason.

-1. Browse the various shops of Rye Lane
+1. Browse the various different shops of Rye Lane

 Arguably the beating heart of Peckham, Rye Lane offers you a complete sensory overload.
 There’s the smell of raw meat and fish from the market stalls that line the street, and pumping music from the hair and nail salons that never seem to close.
 Shops here sell everything under the sun – from second hand bric-a-brac to vintage clothing – and there are craft beer spots and places to brunch at further down towards the Rye end.
 The result is one of the most unique and culturally-diverse spots in the whole of London.

 Speaking of the Rye, the park and the common towards the southern end of the neighbourhood offer 113 acres of open grassland, woods, a lake and gardens for you to enjoy.
 Stretching all the way to leafy East Dulwich, this is a great spot in which to go for an amble and grab some peace and quiet.
 There are also some great pubs this end – The Herne Tavern, The Angel Oak and The Ivy House are all well worth a visit for a pint or two.

 3. Catch a film at Peckhamplex

 This is definitely up there when it comes to the best things to do in Peckham.
 A beloved Peckham institution, this community-run cinema offers some of the cheapest seats you can find to watch a film in the whole of London.
 For just under a fiver you can kick back and relax with your popcorn by watching the latest Hollywood blockbusters or some more independent-style fare.

 4. Eat to your heart’s content in Ganapati